On this page:

 Current career school or college students and people considering attending one can find useful information below.
 For additional information, contact TWC's Career Schools and Colleges department.

 Program types, costs and student outcomes vary significantly between schools and colleges.
 TWC does not endorse one institution, organization or individual providing training over another.
 However, TWC recommends that prospective students shop wisely, using the information in the Directory of Licensed Career Schools & Colleges and other available resources.
-The Directory allows you to explore and compare programs on cost, length, enrollment, graduation rates, employment rates of graduates and school accreditation.
+The directory allows you to explore and compare programs on cost, length, enrollment, graduation rates, performance history (graduation, employment & placement rates) of graduates and school accreditation.

 If a career school or college operates without a valid certificate of approval or exemption, TWC issues a cease-and-desist order and the school may no longer operate in Texas.